skleinei/alfred-confluence/README.md

   require tokens now (see above).
 * Improved error handling for authentication issues.
 * Fixed issue with Confluence on custom ports.
 Thanks to @wooyeong and @Frogli.
+* Trailing slashes in the confluence_baseUrl should no longer be an issue.

 ## Development